Postgraduate PA School Residency and Fellowship Programs

 According to this PAEA study:

-Discussion: Although only one-third of students reported receiving material or information related to residency training programs from their faculty, two-thirds of faculty respondents stated that they provide students with residency information.
+Discussion: Although only one-third of students reported receiving material or information about residency training programs from their faculty, two-thirds of faculty respondents stated that they provide them with residency information.
 Of those providing information, only 32.5% of faculty stated that they actually encourage their students to attend postgraduate training.
-Like their students, faculty members had mixed positive and negative perceptions of residency training programs
+Like their students, faculty members had mixed positive and negative perceptions of residency training programs.

 Personally, I have mixed feelings about residency programs for PAs.

-An alternative model would be very short, inexpensive, 2-3 month programs that would allow PAs to gain valuable experience prior to entering specialty.
+An alternative model would be a short, inexpensive, 2-3 month intensive training program that would allow PAs to gain valuable experience before entering the specialty.
 I would love a quick ER or orthopedic "refresher" if I were to change specialty at this point in my career.
-I think programs like this would be very popular.
-Especially as there seems to be less and less preceptorship to new PAs entering specialty.
+I think programs like this would be popular, especially as there seems to be less and less preceptorship to new PAs entering specialty practice.